akikoo/frontend-dev-bookmarks/README.md

 Development &amp; Accessibility bookmarks, frequently used in our daily work.

-I try to keep this list generic (with a few exceptions), focusing on higher level concepts instead, such as accessibility, performance, code quality, workflow and best practices.
+I try to keep this list generic (with a few exceptions), focusing on higher level concepts instead, such as accessibility, architecture, performance, code quality, workflow and best practices.

-This list is a living document (no shit!).
+This is a living document (no shit!).

 ## Accessibility Resources